User User name Password

 When the DVD consortium adopted DVD-R as the chosen format Sony ignored them and gave us DVD+R, and this time Sony got it right.
 It was because of the introduction of DVD+R that the price of burners and media dropped dramatically, even though all movies were still being released in DVD-R format only.
 In time DVD+R burners began to win the burner market because of price and performance, but still no movies were being released in DVD+R. In time the issue was solved by simply making dual format burners and multi format players.
 Don't let anyone convince you that there is not enough room for competing formats.
 It is to our benefit to have them and not the corporations.

-This message has been edited since posting.
-Last time this message was edited on 3 March 2008 15:52
+This message has been edited since its posting.
+Latest edit was made on 03 Mar 2008 @ 3:52

 I don't think any manufacturer will change format now that they have paid to be a part of the Blu-ray camp, and as they have already invested in manufacturing lines for Blu-ray it probably would't be worth it to change again.
 Also all the free press Blu-ray has gotten lately its becoming a household brand, even people who know nothing of technology have heard of Blu-ray, and that weighs a lot when marketing issues are considered.